uygarcatal6/ANAN/README.md

   <title>Web Evolution Quiz</title>
   <style>
     /*
-      Base styling inspired by the original Yekuiz layout: a dark header with centered navigation links and light content area.
+      Base styling inspired by the original layout: a dark header with centered navigation links and light content area.
 Cards are used for the quiz category selection.
-The quiz itself borrows the pop‑up overlay and scoreboard behaviour from the prototype.
-All styles are kept simple and use only concepts covered in basic HTML/CSS labs.
+The quiz itself uses a scoreboard and result display.
+All styles use basic HTML/CSS concepts.
     */
     * {
       box-sizing: border-box;